asutherland/tabdrome/proper/normalized_tabs.md

 - active: The standard chrome.tabs value indicating whether the tab is the active tab in its window, regardless of window state.

+- lastActivatedSerial: The value of `serial` when this tab's `active` value was last set to true.
+0 if the tab has never been active since the TabTracker started up.
+The value will not change until `active` becomes false and is later set to `true` again.
+This can be used to implement an MRU ordering of tabs.

 - pinned: The standard chrome.tabs value indicating whether the tab is pinned or not.